 In places where food security remains low, starvation threatens the lives of many people.
 Gifts of food packs provide meals for the hungry, sustaining people in times when no food is available.

 Nutritious meals of rice and soy provide essential vitamins and minerals for deficient bodies.
 For the severely malnourished, specially formulated potato-based meals can save lives.
-GAiN also distributes protein-packed rice and bean meals packed by volunteers during GAiN-sponsored meal packing events.
+GAiN also distributes protein-packed meals packed by volunteers during GAiN-sponsored meal packing events.

 GAiN offers a long-term food solution by giving communities seeds that can be harvested and used for planting subsequent crops.
 Gardens then become a continuous source of food production without outside assistance.

 In addition to providing a variety of nutritious vegetables for feeding struggling families in a community, successful gardens generate excess produce that can be sold to fund community projects such as school repairs, student school fee supplements, and orphan care.